TurkischeBaklava/TurkischeBaklava.github.io/_tabs/about.md

 * Favourite Bands: Gorillaz ,Pink Floyd, Scorpions, Aerosmith, Guns N' Roses, Red Hot Chili Peppers, Audioslave, Rous

 * I have watched most of British comedies.

+* I have traveled more than 25 countries so far, lived in Poland 5 months and the UK for a year.